remkohat/dynamic-security.txt/README.md

   - except for **Canonical** which is generated automatically based on visited URL
   - and **Expires** which is generated automatically based on time of visit + 1 year
 - Only configured fields will be shown
-- Output will be signed if a valid key is supplied
+- Output will be signed if a valid OpenPGP key is supplied
 - If a website has a local security.txt file present then the script will not run, so your customers can create their own security.txt file

 ## _Requirements_

 - PHP >= 7.4
-- PHP-gnupg extension
+- PHP-gnupg extension (when signing with OpenPGP key)
-- GnuPG >= 2.0
+- GnuPG >= 2.0 (when signing with OpenPGP key)

 ## _How To Use_